NULabNortheastern/digitalassignmentshowcase/data-visualization/su25-fuchs-engw3302-infographics/README.md

 <h2>Learning Objectives</h2>

-*Understand the design process of creating data visualizations.
+* Understand the design process of creating data visualizations

-*Learn Canva terminology and understand design option on Canva to help display data.
+* Learn Canva terminology and understand design option on Canva to help display data

-*Understand how design choices impact accessibility of data visualizations.
+* Understand how design choices impact accessibility of data visualizations

 <h2>Materials for Module</h2>